Readers, I’ve heard a common refrain from many of you lately—in blog comments, on my podcast, and in Book Club. “My reading life was weird this year.”

 I’m here to help.
 Because I’ve seen readers struggle with the same mistakes over and over again, I can tell you exactly what the common pitfalls you’re likely to encounter are.
 (As a longtime reader, you better believe I’ve made every one of these mistakes myself at some point!)

-But there’s no sense in identifying the mistakes if we’re not going to offer solutions—so we’ll also discuss simple strategies (like my Priority TBR List) to pull you out of those pitfalls and get your reading life back on track.
+But there’s no sense in identifying the mistakes if we’re not going to offer solutions—so we’ll also discuss simple strategies (like my TBR trick) to pull you out of those pitfalls and get your reading life back on track.

-For the first time, I’m hosting a free class on the reading life!
-Join me on January 5th at 1:00 pm, when I’ll share 7 common mistakes people make in their reading lives (and what to do about them).
+7 common mistakes people make in their reading lives (and what to do about them) class

-In this hour-long session conversation, we’ll unpack the common mistakes readers make to help you reflect, refine, and refresh your reading life in the year ahead.
+I hosted a free class about the common mistakes people make in their reading lives.
+In this hour-long session conversation, we unpack the common mistakes readers make to help you reflect, refine, and refresh your reading life in the year ahead.